Heyeso/SearchBarFilterRecent/README.md

 # Search Bar - Recent and Filter

 A Simple Search Bar component for projects that need to implement a search-bar.
-[Search Bar Demo](https://search-bar.web.app/)
+[Demo](https://search-bar.web.app/)

 ## Description